oxyno-zeta/s3-proxy/docs/feature-guide/templates.md

 - `main.headers.contentType` will return the content type header from the incoming request
 - `main.body.errorJsonBody` will return the json content body for an error

-## Template data structure and usage
+## Templates data structure and usage

 ### Target List

-This template is used in order to list all targets buckets declared in the configuration file.
+This template is used in order to list all target buckets declared in the configuration file.

 Available data: